juseotin/Objectives-predict/README.md

 P-value: 1

 With a P-value of 1, we fail to reject the null hypothesis, suggesting that the missingness of event1 is not significantly dependent on the game result.
-This also means that the game competition takes a good care of preventing the unknown accidents during the game.
-By performing this analysis, we can gain insights into whether the missingness of event1 is potentially NMAR and consider additional data that might help transform it to MAR.
+This also means that the game competition takes a good care of preventing the unknown accidents during the game, so it does not control the result of the game.
+By performing this analysis, I was able to gain insights into whether the missingness of event1 is potentially NMAR and consider additional data that might help transform it to MAR.